How Much Do Tradesmen Cost in 2025?

 Bricklayer Wage

-Bricklayers are usually paid by the hour and can, therefore, accumulate around £37,000 per year.
-This will, of course, vary on where they are working, as bricklayers in London can earn up to £42,000, while a bricklayer salary for those working in the surrounding areas may only be £32,000.
+Bricklayers are usually paid by the hour and can accumulate around £30,500 per year on average.
+This will, of course, vary depending on location, as bricklayers in London may earn up to £34,000, while those working in surrounding areas might earn closer to £27,000.

 Labourer Wage

-Labourers are hired to assist tradesmen on construction sites, and therefore usually receive a lower annual wage of £24,000.
-Labourers who are new to the job may only earn around £21,000, while those with more than years’ experience on the job could make £28,000 per year.
+Labourers assist tradesmen on construction sites and generally receive a lower annual wage, averaging around £26,450.
+Labourers new to the job may earn around £22,500, while those with more experience could make up to £30,400 per year.

 Scaffolder Wage

-Scaffolding is classified as a dangerous job, so they tend to be paid an average of £32,000 a year.
-Recently qualified scaffolders may only earn £31,000, however, after several years on the job, they could even earn up to £42,000.
+Scaffolding is classified as a dangerous job, so scaffolders tend to be paid an average of £34,700 per year.
+Recently qualified scaffolders may earn around £31,000, while experienced scaffolders could earn up to £38,400.

 Tiler Wage

-Kitchen and bathroom tilers usually make around £32,000 per year.
-Tilers with more extensive experience who can fit intricate tiles can earn up to £39,000, while novice tilers tend to receive an annual sum of £31,000.
+Kitchen and bathroom tilers usually earn around £26,000 to £30,000 per year.
+Experienced tilers who can fit intricate tiles may earn up to £30,000, while novice tilers tend to earn closer to £22,000 annually.

 Builder Wage

-The average annual wage a builder can earn is £43,000.
-This will vary depending on the location of the job, as builders working in London earn an average of £46,000, while builders in the rest of the UK may earn slightly less at around £43,000.
+The average annual wage a builder can earn is around £30,750.
+This varies by location, with builders in London potentially earning up to £33,500, while builders in other parts of the UK may earn less at closer to £28,000.

 Window Cleaner Wage

-Window cleaners tend to make around £24,000.
-The amount they earn will usually depend on how many houses they work on and where they operate, as those in countryside settings will have fewer customers and may earn around £24,000 a year, while window cleaners in urban areas will have more customers and could get £48,000 per year.
+Window cleaners tend to make around £23,000.
+The amount they earn will usually depend on how many houses they work on and where they operate.
+Those working in countryside settings may earn closer to £18,000 a year due to fewer customers, while window cleaners in urban areas with more clients can earn up to £28,000 per year.

 window cleaner cleaning high window